Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit

-{From the above result it is easy to conclude that} this result again reveals the importance of including the scale-anomaly effect coming from the radiative corrections of hidden gluons.
-If any {deviation} of the Higgs trilinear coupling can be found in the future collider experiment, then it could be a significant signal for probing {the effective} theory with LOSS.
+Therefore, in addition to the predicted $\chi'$-dilaton spectrum and its coupling property, from the difference of the Higgs trilinear coupling we may note the significance of including the nonperturbative scale-anomaly effect from the hidden gluons condensate.
+This would allow us to emphasize that if any deviation regarding the Higgs trilinear coupling can be found in the future collider experiments, then it could be a significant signal for probing the hidden scalar QCD at the LOSS limit.